mars0i/masonclj/doc/general/ABMsInClojure.md

 It has many advanced capabilities.

 Clojure is a well thought out, well-designed, very flexible language.
-(It is a lot of fun, too, which is intimately tied how easy it is to get a lot done with Clojure.)
+(It is a lot of fun, too, which is intimately tied to how easy it is to get a lot done with Clojure.)

 However, MASON's design uses a lot of inheritance, and has some other